SUMMER GARDEN NOTEBOOK

 A perfectly manicured, green turf grass has been a status symbol since the Industrial Revolution.
 Everyone could finally afford to have a lawn, not just wealthy estates.
 But at what costs?

-A native garden is like many other gardens as far as basic maintenance in some ways, but different in other ways.
-Below are a few basic maintenance tips everyone should know about.
+A native garden is like traditional gardens in some ways, but different in other ways.
+Now we’re welcoming local ecology, natural processes and plants which naturally grow together.
+Below are a few basic garden maintenance tips everyone should follow.

 You’ve probably heard about the terrible news concerning the honeybee but native bees, especially our Bumble Bees are in serious decline too!
 Research has shown that native or “wild” bees are important pollinators of natural areas, gardens and agricultural crops, and need our protection.
 Here are a few ways to give our little known native bees a chance.

 Many native perennials (forbs and grasses) and weeds exploded this summer due to the wetter and/or warmer than usual weather.
 Often times seeds and plants germinate in moist decomposing mulch.
 I recommend using a string trimmer (weed wacker) to trim weeds or unwanted perennials in some areas instead of weeding by hand.

 I recently attended The Veggie Fest in Naperville and talked to a person advertising the health benefits of a native berry called the Black Chokeberry (Aronia melanocarpa) that he claimed no one around here knew about but was very well known in Europe.

 During July, I notice gardens, roadside ditches and wetlands with the invasive, non-native Purple Loosestrife (Lythrum salicaria).
 This non-native plant destroys our wetlands by choking out native species and in turn, wildlife habitat.
 It also costs millions of dollars to eradicate from our natural areas once it spreads.